 Market Livestock Weigh-ins

 All market beef, market sheep and market goats will need to attend a county approved weigh-in.
-Market Beef will be weighed in on Saturday, January 7, from 9 a.m. to 10 a.m. at the Barger family farm.
+Market Beef will be weighed in on Saturday, February 10, from 9 a.m. to 10 a.m. at the Barger family farm.
 For directions contact the Yankton County Extension Office.
-The Market Sheep & Goat weigh-in will be held on a Saturday morning in early May.
+The Market Sheep & Goat weigh-in will be held on a Thursday, May 24, from 6 p.m. to 7 p.m. at the Fairley Family Farm.

 Breed Registration Papers